crdueck/exactEarth/functional_lunch_and_learn.md

     fmap f (Fork left right) = Fork (fmap f left) (fmap f right) fmap f (Pure r)          = Pure (f r)
 ~~~

-# Functors

-We can think of a `Functor` as some kind of "context" around a pure value.
-We
-use `fmap` to lift a function on pure values to a function on values in this
-"context", and `fmap` automagically knows what instance of `Functor` to use!

-Scala by default doesn't define `Functor`, instead classes like `List`, `Map`
-and `Option` define their own `map` methods that "do the right thing".
-These are
-exactly the same as their would-be `Functor` instances.

 # Monads